menandmice/micetro_docs/guides/implementation/updates.rst

 If the new version includes an updated Central component, it will restart.
 Otherwise, Micetro seamlessly updates to the new version.

 After the update has been deployed, each Micetro component requiring an upgrade is upgraded to the latest version.
-The update packages that were uploaded during the preparation phase are put into place.
+The update packages uploaded during the preparation phase are put into place.

 Update Paths
 ^^^^^^^^^^^^^